mobingilabs/docs/authorization.md

 During role creation, if your `permissions` list contains an `Admin` entry, all other entries will be discarded except `Admin`.

 Roles are root user-level.
-That means all roles created by the root user, or any subuser that has permissions to create roles, are available to all subusers to use.
+That means all roles created by the root user, or any subuser that has permissions to create roles, are available to all subusers.

 **Request**